The Great Ace Attorney 2: Resolve: Plot

 Days later, Inspector Tobias Gregson is murdered while investigating an outfit called the Red-Headed League.
 Despite their rivalry, Ryunosuke comes to van Zieks' defense when he is arrested as the prime suspect.
-However, he finds himself surprised to be facing off against his close friend Kazuma Asogi, who was presumed dead months ago.
+However, he finds himself surprised to be facing off against Kazuma, who has accepted the case as its prosecutor.
 Due to the nature of the case, an order is given for the trial to be closed to the public, resulting in no jury being present.
-As the trial commences, Ryunosuke discovers that Kazuma came to England to investigate van Zieks, whom he blames for the execution of his father Genshin (revealed to be the professor).
-When a witness collapses after it transpires that they aided Gregson's jailbreak, the trial is suspended to allow for further investigation into the matter.
+As the trial commences, Ryunosuke discovers that Kazuma came to England to investigate van Zieks, whom he blames for Genshin being accused of the Professor killings and executed.
+When a witness collapses after it transpires that they aided Genshin's jailbreak, the trial is suspended to allow for further investigation into the matter.

 As the trial resumes, with Stronghart presiding over it as judge, Sholmes' investigation into the case, aided by Yujin — revealed to be his partner and not Wilson, as Iris had assumed — leads Ryunosuke to discover that Japanese Minister of Foreign Affairs Seishiro Jigoku murdered Gregson on Stronghart's orders, and that Stronghart was the mastermind behind both the Professor and Reaper killings.
 Admitting to the truth, Stronghart claims he was trying to create a crime-free England, using Klint as the Professor, initially to kill corrupt members of society, before conscripting Brett to kill van Zieks' defendants.
 When Genshin discovered the truth and killed Klint in a duel, he threatened to use a confession written by Klint to expose Stronghart, but was later murdered by Jigoku on Stronghart's orders when his fake execution was accidentally uncovered by mistake.
 Unable to find the confession amongst Genshin's possessions, Stronghart framed Genshin for the Professor killings, and ten years later had both Wilson and Gregson, who forged the Professor's autopsy, murdered to avoid the truth coming out.
 Despite Ryunosuke and Kazuma finding the confession on a missing page of Klint's will hidden in Genshin's katana, Stronghart declares he is untouchable, but Sholmes arrives with news that the Queen has learned of Stronghart's crimes and ordered his arrest.
 With the trial resolved, Yujin reveals to Ryunosuke that Iris is actually Klint's daughter, not Wilson's, and that he and Sholmes hid this knowledge from her for her protection.
 After making peace with both van Zieks and Kazuma, who decides to remain a prosecutor, Ryunosuke returns to Japan with Susato.